A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

 The prediction of one-year-ahead loss distributions is performed for every model and year from 2008 to 2022.
 Quantifying the accuracy of predictive loan portfolio loss distributions is inherently difficult due to the relatively small number of temporally independent observations.
 Nonetheless, we evaluate the accuracy of the entire predictive loss distributions using the continuous ranked probability score (CRPS) \citep{gneiting2007strictly}, of upper 99\% predictive quantiles using the 99\% quantile loss \citep{koenker1999goodness}, and of the mean using the root-mean-square error (RMSE).
 The CRPS is a proper scoring function that generalizes the absolute error to probabilistic predictions and is defined as $\text{CRPS}(F,\text{L}) =\int_{-\infty}^{\infty} (F(y) - \mathds{1}_{\{y \geq \text{L}\}})^2 \,dy$, where $F$ is a cumulative predictive loan portfolio loss distribution function and $L$ is the realized portfolio loss.
 Furthermore, upper tails of loss distributions are of particular interest for risk management purposes.
 We thus consider predictive 99\% quantiles and evaluate them using the corresponding quantile loss.
 The latter is given by $S(q_{\alpha};\text{L}) = (\text{L}-q_{\alpha})(\alpha - \mathds{1}_{\{\text{L} \leq q_{\alpha}\}})$, where $q_{\alpha}$ denotes the predictive $\alpha$ quantile.
 This asymmetric quantile loss function is a proper scoring rule \citep{gneiting2007strictly}, and it penalizes observations L which are higher than the predicted quantile $q_{\alpha}$ more heavily.
 The RMSE is calculated by comparing means of predictive loss distributions with realized portfolio losses.

 Table \ref{table:portfolio_results} reports the CRPS, the 99\% quantile loss, and the RMSE for the 15 years used as test data.
-We observe that the tree-boosted spatio-temporal model has the lowest CRPS, quantile loss, and RMSE compared to all other models.
-I.e., predictive portfolio loss distributions of the tree-boosted spatio-temporal model are the most accurate when looking at the entire distribution, upper quantiles, and the center of the distribution.
-Further, the predictive portfolio loss distributions of the linear spatio-temporal model are more accurate in terms of the CRPS and the 99\% quantile loss compared to the linear spatial model and also the independent linear hazard model.
-The linear spatial model has a lower 99\% quantile loss but a higher RMSE and CRPS than the independent linear model.
-I.e., as expected, adding a spatial or a spatio-temporal frailty variable improves the accuracy of upper tail predictions compared to a linear model assuming independence conditional on observable predictor variables.
+Overall, the tree-boosted spatial and spatio-temporal frailty models are the most accurate models.
+In more detail, we observe that the tree-boosted spatio-temporal model has the lowest quantile loss.
+In other words, this model yields the most accurate predictive upper quantiles of portfolio loss distributions.
+Furthermore, the tree-boosted spatial model has the lowest CRPS and RMSE, i.e., this model is the most accurate for the center of portfolio loss distributions.
+In detail, the difference in RMSE between the tree-boosted spatial model and the linear spatial model are approximately US \$35 million.
+In addition, the predictive portfolio loss distributions of the linear spatial model are more accurate in terms of the CRPS and the RMSE compared to the independent linear hazard model.

 Next, Figure \ref{fig:diff_loss} shows the differences between the means of the predictive portfolio loss distributions and the realized portfolio losses over the years 2008 to 2014.
-Interestingly, among the models considered, the tree-boosted spatio-temporal frailty model predicts the highest and most realistic mean portfolio loss at the beginning of the global financial crisis during the years 2008 and 2009, and subsequently, its mean portfolio loss decreases faster to more realistic levels after the crisis.
-From a risk management perspective, such a lower pre-crises underestimation and lower post-crisis overestimation of portfolio loss is clearly desirable.
+We see that the tree-boosted spatial and spatio-temporal frailty models clearly predict the most realistic mean portfolio losses during the global financial crisis around the year 2008.
+The linear models clearly overestimate the portfolio loss in the second year of the global financial crisis, 2009, a trend that is reversed by underestimating it in 2010.
 In Figure \ref{fig:diff_loss_all} in Appendix \ref{appendix:loss_distribution}, we also show the differences between the predictive mean portfolio losses and the realized portfolio losses for all prediction years from 2008 to 2022.